29 Aug Eco-Friendly Initiatives at Nambiti Plains

 Potable water is a scarcity in the reserve.
 Instead of bringing in bottles and tanks of water, we use borehole water as the lodge’s primary water source.

 Our greywater system recycles water that drains into the dam, keeping it full and attracting animals to drink.
+We also have rainwater tanks we utilise during the summer months when it fills with rain.

 We’re always looking for ways to reduce the amount of waste we produce.
 One initiative we have in place is giving guests their own aluminium flasks to use for the duration of their stay that they can then take home.
 Instead of piles of plastic water bottles, our guests get a reusable gift.